Australian-Structural-Biology-Computing/australian-structural-biology-computing.github.io/protein_struct_pred/best-practices-alphafold.md

 * General guidelines on how to best present AlphaFold models: AlphaFold models presented without sufficient information might mislead readers into thinking the model confidence is higher than it really is.
 * Guidelines for sharing AlphaFold output files: AlphaFold models are computationally expensive to generate, and some readers might not have the resources to re-generate the model.

 For these reasons, we have distilled our knowledge, and that of the broader field, into a guide for presenting and sharing AlphaFold models in papers.
 The guide is not intended to be exhaustive or dogmatically rigid, and we expect it will evolve over time.
-Our goals with this guide are to (1) help newcomers get up to speed with how-to present AlphaFold models, and (2) encourage wider discussion among the structural biology community.
+Our goals with this guide are to:

+1. Help newcomers get up to speed with how-to present AlphaFold models, and
+2. Encourage wider discussion among the structural biology community.

 Please reach out to us if you have suggestions.

 ## The minimum AlphaFold information that should be presented in a manuscript